Rhinozz/BTTtimer/README.md

 Current version: 0.1 Alpha

 ## Installation
-Download the executable of your OS from releases.
+Download the executable.
+If you are not on Windows, you need to run it from the source - see **Dev Installation**.

 ## Dev Installation
 You need Python 3 to use BTTtimer, preferrably the newest release.